The clubs constitution is a vital part of how our club works.

 - A member is entitled to appeal against the decision to expel them.
 The committee’s decision will be reviewed by five club members of at least five years’ standing who are not current committee members and who will have access to all relevant correspondence and other documentation.
 Their decision will be final.

 On ceasing to be a member a person forfeits all right to and claim upon the club and its property and funds.
-A person who has been expelled from the club shall not be entitled to participate in any subsequent activity of the club nor to visit the club’s premises.
+A person who has been expelled from the club shall not be entitled to participate in any subsequent activity of the club.

 The committee shall have the power to make, amend or rescind any internal rules that they deem necessary for the efficient functioning of The club, providing they are submitted for confirmation at the next AGM of the club.
 A copy of the club rules shall be available via the website.
 Such rules shall be in accordance with the articles of the club's constitution and the policies of the BMC.